mtanabe-sj/Maximilians-Hex-Tab/README.md

 #### UI Management

 In a standard Win32 window application, defining and routing keyboard shortcut keys is straightforward.
-Add an accelerator table to the resource file (rc) at design time, and call Win32 API function TranslateAccelerator in a message pump at run time.
+Add an accelerator table to the resource file (.rc) at design time, and call Win32 API function _TranslateAccelerator_ in a message pump at run time.
 Unfortunately, this simple model does not work for a shell extension like Tab.
 Tab does not own a message pump.
 Explorer does.
 Tab has no way to ask Explorer to adopt its keycode mappings and do keycode translation.
 To work around the shortcoming, Tab sets up a message hook and intercepts Win32 messages generated in Explorer's message loop.
-If the intercepted message is destined for Tab's main window (of BinhexDumpWnd), Tab calls TranslateAccelerator generating a desired WM_COMMAND message for itself.
+If the intercepted message is destined for Tab's main window (of _BinhexDumpWnd_), Tab calls _TranslateAccelerator_ generating a desired _WM_COMMAND_ message for itself.
 The accelerator loading and the message interception and translation are implemented in class _KeyboardAccel_.
 Another challenge Tab must deal with is this.
 Explorer is UI multi-threaded owning multiple message pumps.
 Multiple instances of Tab may coexist.
 So, to be able to bind to the right pump, Tab uses the Win32 thread local storage and saves the per-thread hook descriptors there.
 That way, each instance of Tab automatically hooks the right message pump, making sure that each shortcut key is directed to the right instance of Tab.
 The TLS management is implemented in class _TLSData_.
 Tab maintains a singlton instance of _TLSData_ (refer to dllmain.cpp for the definition).

 There are basically three sources of commands and messages that require Tab's attention.
 One is internal commands generated by context menus.
 Another is user-generated mouse events that reposition the cursor, scroll the page, or start and end drag and drop operations.
 There is a third kind.
 That's system-generated messages for routine windowing events like closing the app window.
 We won't go into the details for that since standard Win32 handling is all that's required.